[Back to Sex & Sexuality]

 All pre-industrial societies have strongly differentiated roles for men and women.
-In hunter-gatherer societies, the men go out hunting and the women gather nuts and berries while they care for the children; every adult spends almost all their waking hours with members of the same sex.
-This is why boys in these societies invariably have a coming-of-age ceremony, marking the transition from spending their days as a child with the women to spending their days with the other men.
+In hunter-gatherer societies, the men go out hunting and the women gather nuts and berries while they care for the children; every adult spends the vast majority of their waking hours with members of the same sex.
+This is why boys in these societies invariably have a coming-of-age ceremony, marking the transition from spending their days as a child with the women to spending their days as a man with the other men.

-In Western societies, there is one exception to this universal division of roles: Christianity at the very beginning was about breaking down all divisions between people, and this included opening up traditionally male roles to females: women could be disciples and apostles, and 'in Christ' there is neither male nor female.
+In Western societies, there is one exception to this universal division of roles: Christianity at the very beginning was about breaking down all divisions between people, and this included opening up traditionally male roles to females: against all the cultural expectations, women were accepted as both disciples and apostles, and 'in Christ' there is neither male nor female.
 The institutional church soon moved back to a more traditional division, but reform groups through the centuries continued to allow women the freedom to perform roles normally restricted to men.

 It is still the case that many occupations are strongly gendered: men still work with things, and women still work with people - essentially the same division of activity as we see in hunter-gatherer societies.
 This is despite considerable effort in recent years - employers struggle to recruit women to STEM (Science, Technology, Engineering and Mathematics) jobs, and they struggle to recruit men for jobs in caring and teaching.

-It's not just humans: if you give human toys to young primates, the females will play more with the dolls, and the males will play more with the trains.
+Gendered attributes are not only found in humans: if you give human toys to young primates, the females will play more with the dolls, and the males will play more with the trains.
 This is despite them having never seen the toys before, or anything like them, so they are not following any examples or conforming to social conventions.

-And is it still the case that people tend to socialize in single-sex groups.
-And a common topic of conversation, in both groups, is how incomprehensible and unreasonable the members of the other group are.
-The question raised in 'When Harry Met Sally'', - can men and women be friends? - seems to have an answer: yes, it is possible, but it is difficult.
+And is it still the case that people tend to socialize in single-sex groups; a common topic of conversation, in both groups, is how incomprehensible and unreasonable the members of the other group are.
+The question raised in 'When Harry Met Sally'' (can women and men be friends?) seems to have an answer: yes, it is possible, but it is difficult.
 Most people report that they are much more relaxed when in the company of like-minded people, and this generally means people of the same sex.

 There is an incredible amount of variety in the area of personal sex.
 People differ in their experiences, feelings, desires, expectations, activities, hopes, fears and preferences.
 For some people, sex is very important; for others, it is less important; and for a few, they have no discernible interest in sex.
-For most people, sex is an enjoyable activity; again, for some, it is the thing which gives them the greatest pleasure, for others it is mildly enjoyable, and for many it is somewhere in between.
+For most people, sex is an enjoyable activity; again, for some, it is the thing which gives them the greatest pleasure in their lives, for others it is only mildly enjoyable, and for many it is somewhere in between.